-- Enter the Session Name, and then select the Organization from the dropdown menu. - Complete the Test & Form section by selecting the Test Assigned dropdown menu and choosing the appropriate practice test from the dropdown. - Set Form Group Type to Standard from the Form Group Type dropdown. - Select the Precaching Computer from the dropdown menu (if there are no options in the dropdown, see page 6 ["Create the TestNav configuration"] to create the precaching computer configuration). - Enter the Scheduled Start Date and the Scheduled Start Time.
-(These are meant to be used for planning purposes only; entering incorrect information will not have an effect on when the practice tests can actually be administered.) - Click in the box underneath "Students" to add individual students or click on the dropdown arrow next to the school code to instead find by group name (as shown in the following step).
+- Enter the Session Name, and then select the Organization from the dropdown menu. - Complete the Test & Form section by selecting the Test Assigned dropdown menu and choosing the appropriate practice test from the dropdown. - Set Form Group Type to Standard from the Form Group Type dropdown.
+Note: Do not select the "Remote" option in the dropdown menu.
+Remote MCAS testing is not available at this time. - If using ProctorCache, select the Precaching Computer from the dropdown menu. - Enter the Scheduled Start Date and the Scheduled Start Time.
+(These are meant to be used for planning purposes only; entering incorrect information will not have an effect on when the practice tests can actually be administered.)

+• Click in the box underneath "Students" to add individual students or click on the dropdown arrow next to the school code to instead find by group name created in section IV above (as shown in the following step).